beverio/Pedestal/README.md

 For now this readme will serve as an to-do list.
 ## To-do
 ### General
-- Fix having to load in settings twice in pedestal.sass
 - Finish all empty element pages, including the main page
 - Drop-shadow mixin and settings
   While pedestal elements have no drop shadows by default, adding settings for all elements would make it much easier to add drop shadows in themes.